 - Determine how you actually feel about your baby’s sleep.
 All too often, parents feel highly competitive about baby sleep: who’s doing it “better”, who’s doing it “right”.
 It’s easy to get swept up in that.
 But remember, “baby sleep” isn’t an Olympic sport.
 You can’t medal in it!
 So don’t let yourself get caught up in the competition.

 Instead, really analyze how you feel about your baby’s sleeping patterns.
 If your 9 month old still wakes up once during the night to nurse — does that bother you?
 Some of you might answer yes, but others will likely answer no. If your baby doesn’t nap at the same time each day — does that bother you?
 Again, some will say yes, and some will say no.

 If your baby’s waking too frequently at night, then take steps to begin sleep training.
-If your baby’s napping is erratic and chaotic (or maybe even non-existent!), then begin creating a daytime schedule that will help her nap more regularly.
+Is your baby’s napping erratic and chaotic (or maybe even non-existent!)?
+Then begin creating a daytime schedule that will help her nap more regularly.

 If you find that you need help making changes to your baby’s sleep, we are here for you!
 Our team of expert sleep consultants is standing by, ready to create a Personalized Sleep Plan™ just for your family, and to support you as you implement it at home.

 Browse our list of consultation package options here.

 Once you make your choice and purchase, you will immediately receive an e-mail with your Helpdesk login information.
 You’ll be able to login and start your Family Sleep History form right away – it’s that simple!